Students carrying out a chromatography experiment

 The chromatogram

-In the example below three dots of coloured ink red, yellow and green are placed on a pencil baseline rises up the chromatography paper each of the substances present in the coloured dots will dissolve by a slightly different amount.
-If any of the substances in the dots are insoluble they will stay on the pencil baseline.
-The more soluble the substance the further up the chromatography paper the solvent will carry it.
+In the example below three dots of coloured ink; red, yellow and green are placed or spotted on the pencil line or baseline.
+As the solvent rises up the chromatography paper it will reach each of the three coloured dots in turn; however it is highly likely that each of the substances present in the coloured dots will dissolve by a slightly different amount, this is one of the key points in how chromatography works and how it is able to separate out the different coloured inks present in each of the coloured dots.
+If any of the substances in the dots are insoluble they will simply stay on the pencil line or baseline.
+However the more soluble a substance is the further up the chromatography paper the solvent will carry it.

 Analysis of a paper chromatogram, paper chromatography set-up and instrctions on how to carry out a chromatography experiment.

-However the substances in the mixture will also be attracted by intermolecular forces to the chromatography paper; each of the substances in the coloured dots will be attracted by slightly different amounts.
-So we have a combination of two factors at work that will determine how far up paper the substance rises.
-The more it is attracted to the chromatography paper (the stationary phase) and the less soluble it is the less it will travel up the chromatography paper.
-So the opposite would be true; highly soluble substances which are weakly attracted to the chromatography paper will travel further up the paper.
-Another way of stating this is: the more time the substance spends in the mobile phase and the less time it spends in the stationary phase the further up the chromatography paper it is carried.
+Another way of stating this is: the more time the substance spends in the mobile phase; that is dissolved in the solvent and the less time it spends in the stationary phase the further up the chromatography paper it is carried.
 When the solvent has risen close to the top of the chromatography paper it should be taken out of the tank and left to dry.

 Calculating Rf values